Banque Internationale à Luxembourg: History

 In 1997, BIL opened new branches in Dublin, Singapore and the Cayman Islands to "satisfy a new demand [...] in cross-cultural transactions".

 In 2011, François Pauly was appointed CEO of Dexia BIL.
-In 2012 Dexia sold BIL for €730 million to Precision Capital, which also owned KBL European Private Bankers.
+In 2012 Dexia sold a 90 percent stake in BIL for €730 million to Precision Capital, which also owned KBL European Private Bankers, while the Luxembourg government retained a 10 percent stake.
 In 2014, Hugues Delcourt was appointed CEO of BIL.
 In 2015, the BIL closed its Singapore subsidiary.

 In 2017, the Chinese investment company Legend Holdings announced it was acquiring Precision Capital's 90% stake in the bank for €1.484 billion.
 In July 2018, the acquisition, notified through the Luxembourg regulator (CSSF), was approved by the European Central Bank.

 In 2020, the bank reported a decrease of 10% of its annual results.

+Luc Frieden was chairman of BIL from 2016 to 2023.

 Controversy

-In August 2020, Luxembourg’s Commission de Surveillance du Secteur Financier imposed a large fine of 4.6 million euro on BIL, following inspection of the bank’s AMLCFT systems in 2017 and 2018.
+In August 2020, Luxembourg's Commission de Surveillance du Secteur Financier imposed a large fine of 4.6 million euro on BIL, following inspection of the bank's AMLCFT systems in 2017 and 2018.

+In 2024, the U.K.’s National Crime Agency found that BIL played a "central role" in helping Jahangir Hajiyev, former chairman of the International Bank of Azerbaijan, to move embezzled funds.